pablothx/Soccer-Team-Management-Service/README.md

-# Soccer Team Management System
+# Soccer Team Management Service
 This is a simple CRUD application for managing soccer teams.

 ## Running the Application